nasa/cumulus/docs/deployment/terraform-best-practices.md

 following commands to first **destroy the resources for your `cumulus` module** deployment.

-**NOTE:** If you are using Terraform workspaces, be sure to select the relevant workspace first.
+> ⚠️ **Note:** If you are using Terraform workspaces, be sure to select the relevant workspace first.

 ```bash